From Street View to Visual Network: Mapping the Visibility of Urban Landmarks with Vision-Language Models: Case Study

-In the first step, we compare the image-based visibility results with the 3D simulated visibility results at SVI locations, by evaluating the classification accuracy metrics for `visible' / `invisible' with the same validation dataset created.
+We compare the SVI-based visibility with visibility simulated from open 3D urban models and, as an additional reference, with the distribution of geotagged Flickr images.
+Firstly, we compare the image-based visibility results with the 3D simulated visibility results at SVI locations, by evaluating the classification accuracy metrics for `visible' or `invisible' with the same validation dataset created.
 We carry out 3D visibility simulation with the Python package of `VoxCity'\footnote{\url{https://github.com/kunifujiwara/VoxCity}} \citep{fujiwara_voxcity_2026}. `VoxCity' is a one-stop toolset for collecting and converting open 3D urban data to voxels, and conducting 3D spatial analysis based on them.
 3D visibility simulation is carried out within a 3000-meter radius from each landmark, using a uniform 3D voxel grid size of 5 × 5 × 5 m.
-The data models applied to generate voxels incorporate buildings, tree canopy and terrain, whose sources are detailed in Table~\ref{tab:voxcity_source_vertical} in Appendix \ref{sec:sample:appendix_C}.
-We employed different data sources for each city, depending on the sources' specific geographic coverage areas.
-Furthermore, to explore the underlying differences between the two visibility detection methods, we examine the proportions of key street view elements, such as buildings, greenery, and sky, at locations classified as ‘only SVI visible’, ‘only 3D visible’, ‘both visible’, and ‘both invisible’.
-These street view elements are derived from semantic segmentation on SVI, supported by the Python package `ZenSVI'\footnote{\url{https://github.com/koito19960406/ZenSVI}}, developed by \citet{ito_zensvi_2025}.
+The data models applied to generate voxels incorporate buildings, tree canopies and terrain, whose sources are detailed in Table~\ref{tab:voxcity_source_vertical} in Appendix \ref{sec:sample:appendix_C}.
+We used different data sources for each city, depending on the sources' geographic coverage and data quality.